PREVENTION – How do we protect ourselves?

 KEEP WASHING THOSE HANDS.

 The main way coronovirus is spread is through droplets from coughs and sneezes from an infected person.
 They have found that it can hang in the air from being aerosolized but we don’t know if that is just from medical procedures or if it is in the community that way.
 The absolute best we can do now is continue to self-isolate ourselves and our families.
 Keep your face covered when you are out and about, if you are working with people (supermarket, seeing patients, etc), when you are with people, and when you are with a sick person.

-- The single most important thing now is social/physical distancing – keeping people at 6-10 feet away from you when you are out and about – if you both stretch out your arms, your fingertips should be at least one foot apart.
+- Second most important is to avoid crowds and if you meet people keep your physical distance – keeping people at 6-10 feet away from you when you are out and about – if you both stretch out your arms, your fingertips should be at least one foot apart.
 Limit trips out of your house to essentials only.
 It is ok to hike or walk outside so long as you are not driving far to do it and don’t go with more than one other person.
 Never shake hands; acknowledge people with a nod, a namaste, or a wave.
 Don’t allow others in your house unnecessarily.
-In New Mexico, we are now limited to gatherings of a maximum of two people outdoors.
+In New Mexico, we are now limited to gatherings of a maximum of five people.